JankaSvK/thesis-grizzly/README.md

 The application then can be accessed at: [127.0.0.1:8000](127.0.0.1:8000)

-To correctly run the application a set of data is required.
-By default, the provided demo set is used.
-It is possible to use application with own data, although, it requires running few processing pipelines.
+## Obtaining data

+It is possible to use the application over a custom dataset.
+To do that, firstly it is needed to obtain the features, which the application uses.
+It is possible to generate only some of them, all are not required.
+After the obtaining the data, the original in `images_representations` can be replaced, or a new directory with the same structure can be created.
+In later case, change the path to the updated directory, when running the app.

-Firstly, if the data is videos, please refer to a VIRET tool for extraction frames from videos.
+Firstly, if the data are videos, please refer to a VIRET tool for extraction frames from videos.
 If they are images, with no temporal context, then you need to create one more subdirectory level.